laurance18/currency-converter/README.md

 Currency Converter is a python script made for the use of converting currencies according to forex exchange rates.
 It has the same simple-design GUI as the Language Translator project I made.

-Only a handful of choices available as currencies since I used a dropdown menu, but I will implement a feature where user can type in the ISO code of the desired currencies themselves.
+~~Only a handful of choices available as currencies since I used a dropdown menu, but I will implement a feature where user can type in the ISO code of the desired currencies themselves.~~
+Manual ISO Code input system has been implemented.
+Error handling and message boxes unique to the error has been added.

 ## Requirements